ruotianluo/torch-rnn-server/README.md

+# Before all
+This is a combination of torch-rnn-server and arxiv-sanity-preserver.
+Here I use the arxiv-sanity code to download the pdf and process the pdfs to text files.
+And follow the torch-rnn-server pipeline to train the model.
+To change the paper you want to download, change the query in `fetch_papers.py`

 # torch-rnn-server

 This is a small server that works with the Atom package [`rnn-writer`](https://github.com/robinsloan/rnn-writer) to provide responsive, inline "autocomplete" powered by a recurrent neural network trained on a corpus of sci-fi stories, or another corpus of your choosing.